 Students in the Information Systems Program have access to a state-of-the-art laboratory

-where faculty teaches network and data communications concepts.
+where faculty teach network and data communications concepts.

 Students have access to software not available to other students on campus, and get hands-on practice wiring, installing, and administering local data networks, developing dynamic World Wide Web applications, and analyzing, designing, and building complete business applications using Microsoft Access, MySQL, or Oracle’s integrated database tools.